SoWhitIs/school-district-analysis/README.md

 Given that, it is possible because of the smaller sample size (haven been removed or replaced), ***only*** 1% of the inital student count, any difference would be primarily noticed on a per school breakdown.

-Any in student population size would directly effect the overall passing outcomes of the group as whole.
+Any change in student population size would directly effect the overall passing outcomes of the group as whole.

  #### Author
  _Whitney D. Gardner_